Cannibal Girls: Plot

 Mrs. Wainwright takes Clifford and Gloria to a small bed and breakfast where the Cannibal Girls supposedly lived years before.
-The meet the host only known as the Reverend Alex St. John.
+They meet the host only known as the Reverend Alex St. John.
 The couple does not realize it, but their dinner is being served by the three Cannibal Girls themselves.
 The Reverend is the force behind the women's activities and possesses a charismatic hold on the entire town as well.
 The town residents hold a gathering dedicated to the Reverend Alex St. John.
-Anthea, Clarissa, and Leona are fully naked standing around a small table offering their blood in a chalice to the Reverend, while chanting: "Within me and without me I honor the blood which gives me life."
+Anthea, Clarissa, and Leona are fully naked, standing around a small table offering their blood in a chalice to the Reverend, while chanting: "Within me and without me I honor the blood which gives me life."

 Clifford and Gloria try to leave, but a thunderstorm and a warning of an escaped lunatic from the Reverend prompts the couple to stay overnight.
 Gloria has a scary nightmare of Clifford tied to the bed.
 The Reverend and the three girls force her to sacrifice Clifford.
 She wakes up from the nightmare, and Clifford tells her it was all a dream.

 Clifford becomes distant to Gloria and speaks to her in a demanding way.
 Gloria cannot place a call to her parents since the phone lines are not working, and cannot leave town because the buses will not leave until the next morning.
 Clifford develops a craving for the food that is served in the town's small diners (which is actually human meat).

 They are picked up by the sheriff and are taken back to the bed and breakfast occupied by the Cannibal Girls.
 When they walk inside, it is revealed that Clifford will offer Gloria as a sacrifice to the Reverend in exchange for his life.
 However, the Reverend has a change of heart, as he offers Gloria a mace.
 Fueled by the anger of her boyfriend's betrayal, Gloria mercilessly swings the mace into Clifford's stomach, killing him instantly.

 During the final scene, the Reverend, Anthea, Clarissa, Leona, Bunker, and Gloria are seated at the table, with Clifford as the meal.
 At first Gloria is hesitant to eat her former boyfriend, but after a sign of encouragement from the Reverend, she happily digs in.